 False: There is no definitive evidence to suggest stretching prevents injuries.
-In fact, static stretching before exercise can actually make muscles more susceptible to injury.
+In fact, Static stretching before exercise can actually make muscles more susceptible to injury.
 Static stretching is probably the most familiar type of stretching.
-We see it all the time – a runner holding their ankle while standing against a tree.
+We see it all the time - a runner holding their ankle while standing against a tree.
 Static stretching consists of holding a position for a determined amount of time, usually 20-40 seconds.
 BUT there is little scientific evidence to suggest that pre-exercise static stretching prevents injury or enhances performance.
 It is a good idea to warm up to prepare for a workout.
-Instead of static stretching, try performing a “dynamic warmup.”
-Dynamic warm-ups consist of movements that are active rather than static.
+Instead of static stretching, try performing a "dynamic warmup."
 After your workout, it’s a great idea to include static stretching because your muscles have been warmed up and are ready to hold longer-lasting positions.

 TRUE OR FALSE?
 Exercise turns fat into muscle and muscle turns into fat without exercise

 False: Fat and muscle are two separate and distinct types of tissue.